Donald Trump Promises GOP Will Be The ‘Party Of Healthcare’

-In the midst of the news surrounding the submission of Special Counsel Robert Mueller’s report — which detailed any potential collusion between Donald Trump’s associates and Russian officials during the 2016 U.S. presidential campaign — the Trump administration has focused on a new target.
+In the midst of the news surrounding the submission of special counsel Robert Mueller’s report — which detailed any potential collusion between Donald Trump’s associates and Russian officials during the 2016 U.S. presidential campaign — the Trump administration has focused on a new target.

-As previously reported by The Inquisitr, the current administration announced that it wants to strike down the Affordable Care Act, the 2010 overhaul to America’s health care system, which is often referred to as “Obamacare.”
+As previously reported by The Inquisitr, the current administration announced that it wants to strike down the Affordable Care Act, the 2010 overhaul to America’s health care system which is often referred to as “Obamacare.”
 Now, President Donald Trump has pledged that the Republican Party will focus on healthcare moving forward.

 Earlier today, as reported by The Hill, Trump took to Twitter to promote the party’s focus on healthcare moving forward.
 His message was brief and to the point.